udit1567/Circuit_forge/README.md

 # Circuit Forge - Exploring the World of Electronics and IoT
-Welcome to Circuit Forge—a space where curiosity meets innovation!
-My name is Udit Maurya, and since late 2020, I’ve been diving deep into the fascinating world of electronics and the Internet of Things (IoT).
-This GitHub repository showcases some of the exciting projects I've built as part of my journey to understand and push the limits of technology.
+Welcome to Circuit Forge, a hub where curiosity meets innovation!
+My name is Udit Maurya, and since 2020, I have been working on a variety of electronics and IoT projects.
+This repository showcases my passion projects, which explore the potential of modern technology in solving real-world challenges.

-From an early age, I've had an insatiable curiosity about how things work, especially in electronics.
-This passion led me to create Circuit Forge as both a personal exploration and a platform to share my projects with like-minded enthusiasts.
-You’ll find a wide variety of projects here, ranging from home automation to solar performance monitoring, and even RFID-based security systems.
+# About Me
+Since childhood, I have been deeply curious about electronics.
+Circuit Forge is where I channel that curiosity into projects like home automation, autonomous systems, RFID security, and more.
+Every project here represents a learning experience and a step forward in my journey to understand the world of IoT and embedded systems.

 Featured Projects
 # 1. Home Automation with IoT